Cath Giles

 In England and Wales, the Disclosure and Barring Service (DBS, formerly known as CRB) carry out criminal records checks for individuals working with vulnerable groups, such as children.
 To find out more, visit gov.uk , or contact this professional directly

-The office is easily accessible on the ground floor and there is disabled parking immediately outside.
+The space is easily accessible on the ground floor and there is disabled parking in Thirsk Leisure Centre carpark, by The Therapy Room.

 Online platforms